A Guide to Hotel Ice Dispensers

 Even hotel ice dispensers are susceptible to accidental contamination.
 A routine cleaning schedule can help to keep guests safe.

-How Much Does an Ice Machine Cost?
+How Much Does a Hotel Ice Maker Cost?

 A commercial ice machine can cost anywhere from $1,500 for a 50 to 80 lb. ice machine to well over $10,000 for a high-volume ice machine with a high-capacity bin.
 Modular and stackable machines will also require an ice storage bin or dispenser to store the ice.
 There are a couple of hidden costs involved with properly caring for an ice machine as well.
 Here are the most common: